Biden, Trump To Meet At White House Ahead Of Historic Return - UrduPoint

 Biden, Trump To Meet At White House Ahead Of Historic Return

-Trump -- who never conceded his 2020 loss -- sealed a historic comeback to the presidency in the November 5 vote, cementing what is set to be more than a decade of US politics overshadowed by his hardline right-wing stance.
+Trump -- who never conceded his 2020 loss -- sealed a remarkable comeback to the presidency in the November 5 vote, cementing what is set to be more than a decade of US politics dominated by his hardline right-wing stance.

-Biden will join the tiny club of US presidents to return power to their White House predecessor -- with a previous instance coming when president Benjamin Harrison handed back to Grover Cleveland in the 19th century.
+This type of meeting between the outgoing and incoming presidents was considered customary, but Trump did not invite Biden for one after making unsubstantiated election fraud claims that culminated in the January 6, 2021 Capitol riot.

+Trump also broke with precedent by skipping Biden's inauguration, but the White House has said the Democratic president will attend the upcoming ceremony.

-The Democrat will meet Trump at the Oval Office at 11:00 am (1600 GMT), the White House said Saturday, with the clock ticking down to the ex-president's return to power in January.
+Biden's meeting with Trump will take place in the Oval Office, the White House said Saturday, with the clock ticking down to the ex-president's return to power.

-The 78-year-old ex-reality tv star won wider margins than before, despite a criminal conviction, two impeachments while in office and warnings from his former chief of staff that he is a "fascist."
+Trump, the 78-year-old ex-reality tv star, won wider margins than before, despite a criminal conviction, two impeachments while in office and warnings from his former chief of staff that he is a "fascist."

-Exit polls showed that voters' top concern remained the economy and inflation that spiked under Biden in the wake of the Covid pandemic.
+Exit polls showed that voters' top concerns remained the economy and inflation that spiked under Biden in the wake of the Covid pandemic.

-Biden, who dropped out of the race in July over concerns about his ability to continue at the age of 81, called Trump on Wednesday to congratulate him after his election win.
+The 81-year-old president, who dropped out of the White House race in July over concerns about his age, health and mental acuity, called Trump on Wednesday to congratulate him on the election win.

-The Democratic leader urged Americans in a solemn televised address to "bring down the temperature," in stark contrast to Trump's refusal to accept his 2020 election defeat.

 - Trump 2.0 -

+If it had been much earlier, it would have been different," added Pelosi, who is reported to have played a key role in persuading Biden to step aside.

+Pelosi noted that any review of the election should focus on the strengths of Harris, whom she praised for causing "a great deal of excitement in all this."

-Trump has begun to assemble his second administration, naming campaign manager Susie Wiles to serve as his White House chief of staff.
+As the Democrats weigh what went wrong, Trump has begun to assemble his second administration by naming campaign manager Susie Wiles to serve as his White House chief of staff.

 She is the first woman to be named to the high-profile role and the Republican's first appointment to his incoming administration.